Doug-MacDowell/portfolio/README.md

 The projects page now uses single-page CRUD courtesy of Ajax.

-To Do: Add CarrierWave for uploading images to projects
+NEW!
+Added CarrierWave to facilitate image uploading to Projects.

 ### Author:  Doug MacDowell